bitstein/justmeat.co/wiki/pages/gout.md

 This is another potentially harmful effect of fructose that post-dates the official reports exonerating sugar in the diet.
 And it is yet another mechanism by which sugar and high fructose corn syrup could be a particularly unhealthy combination.
 The glucose in these sugars would raise insulin levels, which in turn would raise blood pressure by inhibiting the kidney’s secretion of sodium and by stimulating the sympathetic nervous system, as we discussed in an earlier chapter, and the fructose would do it independently by raising uric acid levels and so damaging the kidney directly.
 If this were the case, which has never been tested, it would potentially explain the common association of gout and hypertension and even of diabetes and hypertension.(31) Johnson is only now looking into this possibility, however.
 Unlike Willett and his colleagues, Johnson had long been aware of the ability of fructose to raise uric acid levels, and so was studying that phenomenon in his laboratory.
 But it was only in the summer of 2004, he explained, three months after his NEJM editorial was published, that he realized that sucrose was half fructose and that his research of the past years was even relevant to sugar.(32)

 A decade later, Thomas Benedek described the epidemiology of gout in The Cambridge World History of Human Disease this way: “Worldwide the severity and prevalence of gout have changed paradoxically since the 1940s.
 In the highly developed countries, as a result of the advent of effective prophylactic drug therapy, the disease is now rarely disabling.
-Elsewhere, however, it has become more prevalent, predominantly as a result of `improved diets.’”
+Elsewhere, however, it has become more prevalent, predominantly as a result of ‘improved diets.’”

 The economist and historian Ralph Davis estimates that the supply of sugar from the Caribbean into Britain rose from three or four thousand tons a year in the late fifteenth century to over two hundred thousand tons by the 1770s, or an increase of over fifty-fold. (davis r, the rise of the atlantic economies, cornell university press, 1973, p.
 251, 255)

+### Resources

 * 1 [The association between gout and nephrolithiasis: the National Health and Nutrition Examination Survey III, 1988-1994.](https://www.ncbi.nlm.nih.gov/pubmed/12087559)